microsoft/jbpf/examples/experimental/first_example_standalone_json_udp/README.md

 ## How to build and run

-For the example to work, you need to make sure that `$JANUS_PATH` is correctly set.
+For the example to work, you need to make sure that `$JBPF_PATH` is correctly set.

 The example is automatically built through the cmake build system.
 It can also be built by running `make` in the root directory.